Mihail-Gerasimov/zarubin_site/src/expertise/it_services/Information-security-products.md

 description: 'Learn the key aspects of information security in custom digital product development.
 From secure infrastructure to password management and encryption.'
 image: ''
 date: '12-10-2024'
+readingTime: ''
+category: 'Expertise'
-type: 'It Service'
+sub_category: 'It Service'
 tag: 'Data security, Infrastructure, Mobile App encryption'
+authorName: 'Vitaliy Zarubin'
+authorImage: '/assets/images/author/avatar.png'
 ---

 # Information security in custom digital product development: What you need to know

 When developing custom digital products, **security** often takes a back seat to **visual appeal** and **user experience**.
 While the design and functionality of a product are critical to delivering value to the customer, **data security** is equally, if not more, important.
 Many companies overlook security during development, only to realise the consequences after a security breach or data leak.

 In this article, we discuss why **information security** should be a top priority when developing custom products, and outline the key areas developers should focus on to ensure the security and integrity of data.